 We’ve been using Sawyer water filter for years and it does the job well.
 The only part that we don’t like about the Sawyer filter is that it’s slow and takes a while to filter even just two water bottles.

 With the Sawyer filter, you can use the water pouch that comes with the set or bring your own water bottles for refills.

-When looking for an outdoors backpacking knife I recommend getting one that is foldable so you can easily store it in your backpack or your pocket and not worry about the blade sticking out.
+When looking for an outdoor backpacking knife I recommend getting one that is foldable so you can easily store it in your backpack or your pocket and not worry about the blade sticking out.

 While you can spend over $100+ on an outdoor knife, for our backpacking and camping trips we use the foldable Smith & Wesson Extreme Ops knife.
 It comes at a great price, it’s very sharp and folds up for safety.